Europe

 Best Things to do in London

-• Houses of Parliament, Big Ben and Tower Bridge-I mean these are pretty obvious choices.
-I don’t think going into detail is needed.
+• Houses of Parliament, Big Ben and Tower Bridge: I mean these are pretty obvious choices.
+The iconic sights of London and absolute must while visiting.

 • Imperial War Museum: Churchill War Rooms– Calling my WW2 history buffs!
 This is your future favorite attraction.
 JUST WOW.
-Book tickets in advance.
+I learned so much about that time period and about Churchill.
+This is a must visit attraction.

 • Explore and go shopping at:

-• Regent Street/Oxford Street-Has all the big name stores.
+• Regent Street/Oxford Street: Has all the big-name stores.
+Very pretty street to wander.

 • Bond Street-LUXURY.

-• Covent Garden-Plenty of places to shop and eat at.
+• Covent Garden: Plenty of places to shop and eat at.
+Very touristy.
+Go early.

 • Take in a show on the West End– I had a wonderful theater experience seeing Kinky Boots at the Adelphi Theater.